TZA Dividend: Yield, Schedule, and What to Expect

 Short answer

 TZA's approximate varies (paid from collateral interest, not a meaningful income source) yield (as of early 2026) makes it a growth-first, low-yield fund.
-It tracks -3x daily Russell 2000 and passes through the dividends of its holdings, typically quarterly, minus a 0.99% expense ratio.
+It tracks -3x daily Russell 2000 and passes through the income its holdings generate, usually quarterly, net of the 0.99% expense ratio.
 If income is your goal, look to dedicated dividend funds for more; TZA is built for total return, not yield.
 If total return is the goal, the yield matters less than cost and what it holds.
 Yield is a recent snapshot, not a promise; verify the current figure with Direxion.

 How does the TZA dividend work?

-TZA holds the companies in -3x daily Russell 2000, collects the dividends they pay, and distributes them to shareholders (usually quarterly), net of its 0.99% fee.
-The yield you see is the trailing distributions divided by price, so it drifts as both change.
+TZA holds what is in -3x daily Russell 2000, collects the income those holdings generate, and distributes it to shareholders on the schedule the fund sets, most often quarterly, net of its 0.99% fee.
+The yield you see is trailing distributions divided by price, so it drifts as both change: a falling price raises the quoted yield without a single extra dollar being paid out.

 The Direxion Daily Small Cap Bear 3X Shares (TZA) is a leveraged inverse exchange-traded fund managed by Rafferty Asset Management that seeks daily investment results, before fees and expenses, of 300% of the inverse (-300%) of the daily performance of the Russell 2000 Index.
 The Russell 2000 tracks roughly 2,000 small-capitalization U.S. companies, so TZA profits on days when small caps decline and loses on days when they rise.
 The fund obtains its short exposure synthetically through swap agreements and other derivatives rather than by holding stocks, which is why it has no traditional equity holdings.
 Its leverage is reset daily, meaning the -3x objective applies only to a single trading session; over longer periods the cumulative return can differ dramatically from -3x the index's return because of compounding.
 In volatile or upward-trending markets this daily-reset compounding (often called volatility decay or beta slippage) causes the fund's value to grind lower even if the index ends roughly flat.
 TZA carries a high expense ratio of about 0.99% and is intended for sophisticated traders who actively monitor and manage their positions intraday.
 It is the bearish counterpart to Direxion's TNA, the Daily Small Cap Bull 3X Shares.

 If income is your goal, compare TZA against dividend-focused funds.
-See the best dividend ETFs roundup, or analyze how TZA's income fits your real portfolio in Walnut.
+See the best dividend ETFs roundup and best ETFs for monthly income, or analyze how TZA's income fits your real portfolio in Walnut.

 The bottom line on the TZA dividend